Let’s get started: Here’s how to use the Climate Innovation Funding Tracker

 How do you use the Tracker?

-If you hover over one of the categories of interest (in this case, “Agriculture”), the Sankey diagram relevant to that category will be highlighted, and the relevant budget data summarized in the gray table to the right of the chart.
+If you hover over one of the categories of interest (in this case, “Transportation”), the Sankey diagram relevant to that category will be highlighted, and the relevant budget data summarized in the gray table to the right of the chart.

 Want to dig deeper?
 Click the small arrow to the right of the agency’s bar to see how the funding breaks down by office, sub-office, and even by program or research area.
 Zoom back out of the office level by clicking the white bar to the left of the agency bar.
 Or just select a new filter to continue exploring.

-If you want to download the data or save the information as a graphic, you can select the download icon .
+If you want to download the data or save the information as a graphic, you can select the download icon.

 Ready to try it out?